tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_077.png" />

-Finally you will need to check the import log files there will always be some errors and which you will need to rectify yourselfs for now.
+Finally you will need to check the import log files there will always be some errors, which you will need to rectify yourselfs for now.
 Good luck!

+{{site.data.alerts.important}}You will need to check teh import logs and rectify any issues, as this only carries out the import.{{site.data.alerts.end}}

 ## Appendix A